TianjinYellow/EdgeDeviceLLMCompetition-Starting-Kit/README.md

 - The (wrapped) model definition file (.py) and its configuration file which are required by opencompass for evaluating your local model.

-- A CSV file: For the evaluated results.
-It should contain scores of CommonsenseQA, BIG-Bench Hard, GSM8K, LongBench, HumanEval, CHID, TruthfulQA, Throughput, and GPU memory usage. (.csv).
-Please generate CSV file via Generate_CSV.py
+- A CSV file: All participating teams are required to evaluate their models locally first and submit the results using a .CSV file.
+It should contain scores of CommonsenseQA, BIG-Bench Hard, GSM8K, LongBench, HumanEval, CHID, TruthfulQA, Throughput, and GPU memory usage.
+Please generate .CSV file via Generate_CSV.py

 **An example of submission format can be found in Submission_Example folder**